ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 />
 ```

-For more information, please refer to the {@link features/ui-language "Setting UI language"} guide.
+For more information, please refer to the {@link features/ui-language Setting the UI language} guide.

 ### CKEditor 5 built from source